Q Bend Limited (trading as Downsizr)

 (b) the respondent receives notification by email and in-Service notice;

-(d) the respondent has 72 working hours to respond in the Standard track, or 120 working hours in Escalated / High-value tracks.
+(d) the respondent has 72 working hours to respond in the Standard track, or 120 working hours in Escalated / High-value tracks

 18.3 Working hours are 09:00-18:00 UK time, Monday to Friday, excluding UK bank holidays.
-US-track disputes are handled on UK working hours (disclosed to users at filing).
+US-track disputes are handled on UK working hours (disclosed to users at filing)

-18.4 If the respondent does not respond within the deadline:
+18.4 If the respondent does not respond within the deadline, the Dispute is escalated to administrative review

 19.1 The following evidence is expected per category: